incubateur-ademe/nosgestesclimat-site/README.md

 ### 🇬🇧Installation

-The mode is stored in the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) `nosgestesclimat/` pointing to the correspoding
+The footprint model is stored in the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) `nosgestesclimat/` pointing to the corresponding GitHub [repository](https://github.com/datagir/nosgestesclimat).
-GitHub [repository](https://github.com/datagir/nosgestesclimat).

 Consequently, to fetch all the data you need to provide the `--recursive` flag